MadBomber/aia/docs/special_projects_guide.md

 ### How It Works

-1. Classification KB categorizes the prompt (code, data, image, planning)
+1. The prompt is categorized by domain (code, data, image, planning)
-2. Model Selection KB picks the best model for that domain
+2. The best model for that domain is selected
-3. MCP Routing KB activates relevant servers
+3. Relevant MCP servers are activated
 4. `ExpertRouter` builds a specialist robot with those specifics
 5. The specialist handles the prompt instead of the default robot